Due to server problems the application deadline for this call is extended 24 hours to 14.00 (2 p.m.), Wednesday 20 March.

 If you wish to claim deductible time, you must specify the recognised grounds and time involved in your application (please see instructions under “Descriptive information” below).

 We carry out random checks and may request confirmation that supports the grounds for deductible time stated by you.

 What grants may I apply for simultaneously from the Swedish Research Council?

-Please also note that you cannot apply for a starting grant again if you at any time previously have been awarded and been the project leader for such a grant or a project grant for junior researchers from the Swedish Research Council.
+Please note that you cannot apply for a starting grant if you at any time previously have been awarded and been the project leader for a project grant for junior researchers from the Swedish Research Council.

 What applies for applications to or grants from other funding bodies?

 If your application to the Swedish Research Council relates to the same project idea as a grant you have already been awarded by, or are applying for to another funding body, please describe this.

 You may not invite any participating researchers in this application.
 Any collaboration partners and their roles shall be described in the research plan (please see instructions under “Research plan” below).

 The amount you may apply for is a standard amount of 1 500 000 SEK per year, including indirect costs.

 The grant may be used for all types of project-related costs, such as